wbcmedia/wbcmedia.github.io/draft.md

 **_Gideon_** : How much do I pay you for this?

-**_Tripps_** : Oh, well, I err, I'm not really sure you see, I used to get paid three and six a day, but that was when I first started for the old Lord Naff, and then, let me think....
+**_Tripps_** : Oh, well, I err, I'm not really sure you see, I used to get paid three and six a day, but that was when I first started for the OLD Lord Naff, and then, let me think....

 **_Gideon_** : Never mind, you don't need to think about it any more...
 You're fired!